BSc (Hons), PgDip, O.A. Dip

 Psychodynamic Therapy

-Relationship & Life Coaching
+Relationship and Life Coaching

-Professional Standards:
+Professional Standards

-I regularly engage in professional supervision with a senior practitioner
+Regular clinical supervision with a senior practitioner

 These are a selection of issues I can help clients with: